CERTIFICAZIONE MSC™ – Marine Stewardship Council™

 Companies in the seafood sector must comply with all local, national and international laws and regulations, setting up a management system that allows them to adapt to changing circumstances and ensure sustainability.

-MSC/ASC chain of custody standard
+Chain of custody standard

-The MSC and ASC chain of custody certificationguarantees the traceability of MSC certified seafood products.
-It is based on a standard of traceability and segregation that is applicable to the entire production chain.
+The MSC and ASC chain of custody certification guarantees the traceability of MSC certified seafood products.
+It is based on a Standard of traceability and segregation that is applicable to the entire production chain.
+Chain of custody is based on some general aspects such as:

 • The definition of roles and responsibilities,